TiffanyDonner/paw-perfect-planner/README.md

 - A list of last and upcoming visits to the vet.
 - Roscoe's proof of vaccination and schedule

+## Features
+The site uses Materialize to enhance the site design by providing a responsive design, clean scrolling and nifty form features.

 ### Features left to impliment
-This is an ongoing project and will go live later in 2020.
+This is an ongoing project and will go fully live later in 2020.
 #### Next Release 1.5:
 - About and Contact Page
 - Add the appbility to add a pet photo.